 - (d) Late Finish

 - (e) Total Float

 - (6) The Design-Build Team is not required to submit a written Narrative with the Interim Schedule.
-However, NCTA will accept and review the Progress Schedule within twenty one (written narratives as part of its technical assessment of the Design-Build Team's plan of construction.
+However, NCTA will accept and review written narratives as part of its technical assessment of the Design-Build Team's plan of construction.
 The Design-Build Team's written narrative should explain the planned sequence of work, the critical path, proposed phasing of the Project, and any other scheduling assumptions made by the Design-Build Team.